 3. Johnny Appleseed's apples weren't for eating

 If you tried to eat one of John Chapman's apples, it wouldn't be a tasty experience.
 The trees he planted yielded small, tart apples that were destined for distilleries, where they were used to produce hard cider and applejack (a kind of brandy), two of the primary alcoholic beverages of the day.
 (This part got edited out of the legend pretty quickly.)

 Chapman considered himself a missionary of the New Church, a Christian denomination that became established the late 18th century and preached that nature and God are intertwined.
 He spread these teachings wherever he planted his seeds.

-Johnny Appleseed planted apple trees through many parts of the country.
-(Photo: Dakota Calloway/flickr)
+Johnny Appleseed planted apple trees throughout many parts of the country.
+(Photo: Dakota Calloway [CC BY 2.0]/Flickr)

 5. He didn't really wear a tin pot on his head

 Most depictions of Johnny Appleseed depict him with a tin cooking pot on his head.
 In reality, Chapman favored a tin hat.
 (He did eat out his hat, though, which is where the legend probably originated.)
 As for the threadbare clothes and shoeless feet we see in popular culture?
 Those were real.

 6. He loved animals and became a vegetarian